 TL;DR. Ecology:3.
 Technology:5.
 Decentralization:3.
 Valuation:5.
 Rating:4/10

-Particl (PART) is a privacy focused platform with PPoS (Particl Proof of Stake) as consensus algorithm.
-PPoS is an enhanced version of Blackcoin's widely used PoS3 algorithm.
-The platform is a decentralized tool-kit of sort, where users among other things are or will be able to send PART anonymously, stake their PART to earn block rewards, use in-built encrypted chats and voting features, and trade anonymously with each other.
+Particl (PART) is a privacy focused platform with PPoS (Particl Proof of Stake) as part of its consensus mechanism.
+PPoS itself is an enhanced version of Blackcoin's widely used PoS3 algorithm.
+The platform aims at being a decentralized tool-kit of sort, where users among other things are or will be able to send PART anonymously, stake their PART to earn block rewards, use in-built encrypted chats and voting features, and trade anonymously with each other.
 Particl is an interesting project, but before delving deeper into the project, let's explore its early beginnings.

 As 2015 arrived, ShadowCoin seems to have been renamed to ShadowCash.
 It was however not strictly enforced by the community and people used all three names for the coin continuously.
 At around the same time, ShadowMarket, a new feature of the core wallet, was being worked upon.
 ShadowMarket was as the name implies aiming to become a decentralized and anonymous marketplace for any product, i.e. drugs.